No. 303 Squadron RAF: Postwar

 No. 303 Squadron was the most effective Polish RAF squadron during the Second World War.
-Some sources state that its pilots were invited to the London Victory Parade of 1946, The Daily Telegraph says that it was the only representative of the Polish Armed Forces in the West.
+Some sources state that its pilots were invited to the London Victory Parade of 1946, The Daily Telegraph reported that it was the only representative of the Polish Armed Forces in the West.
 The invitation was refused because no other Polish units were invited.
 However, according to other sources No. 303 Squadron was not invited and so could not have refused the invitation.
 After the end of the war, squadron morale decreased due to the treatment of Poland by the Allies (Western betrayal of Poland), and the squadron was eventually disbanded in December 1946.
 After the war, they were honoured by the erection of the Polish War Memorial in West London, listing the names of all Polish pilots who served in the RAF.

-In 2022, after the Russian invasion of Ukraine for a second time, the number "303" was chosen by a group of Polish internet activists to name their Squad 303 which sends anti-war messages to individual Russian people - subjects.
+In 2022, after the Russian invasion of Ukraine for a second time, the number "303" was chosen by a group of Polish internet activists to name their Squad 303 which sends anti-war messages to individual Russians.